jchurchman/xwa-squad-builder/client/README.md

+# Naming conventions

+As with all things coding, names are hard.
+Doubly so with a project as complex as an x-wing squad builder.
+I've made the following decisions regarding naming in this app:

+- **Platform**: The type of ship being flown.
+E.g. TIE/ln, T-65 X-wing, etc.
+- **Ship**: The selected combination of Platform, Pilot, and Upgrades as part of a List.
+- **Pilot**: The character who is flying a Platform.
+E.g. Dark Curse, Luke Skywalker, etc.
+- **List**: Collection of Ships as selected by the user.

+Upgrades, conditions, etc. are as you would be familiar with as an x-wing player.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.